Audio Description

 • Narration service (no additional charge to patron) that attempts to describe the images a person who is blind or visually impaired formerly could only experience through a sighted companion’s description (American Council of the Blind)

-Note: Audio Descriptions are not written out in the caption file.
+Note: Audio descriptions are not written out in the video’s caption file.

-• In-line audio description: Video keeps playing and description is squeezed into the available spaces of the video so what is going on is not interrupted.
+• In-line audio description: The video plays as normal, with the voiced description squeezed into the available spaces in the video so as not to disrupt what is happening.

-• Description added to transcript file: full text equivalent of the content in a video, all the meaningful audio and visual information presented in the video.
-Exists as a text alternative in a separate file outside of video file.
+• Description added to transcript file: Full text equivalent of the content in a video, including all the meaningful audio and visual information presented in the video.
+This exists as a text alternative in a separate file outside the video file.

 Students who have registered with DRES and have an audio description (AD) accommodation will need to provide Accessible Media Services (AMS) the following information:

-• Their experience with AD and any software they found useful.
+• Their experience with AD and any software they found useful in the past.

 • What worked well with regards to AD.